mrocklin/blog/_posts/work/2012-11-23-BuildingComputations.md

 ![]({{ BASE_PATH }}/images/complex-matrix-computation-inplace.png)

-Note the introduction of `Copy` operations into the graph and that each variable is now of the form
+Each variable is now of the form

     Mathematical Expression @ memory location

+We have introduced `Copy` operations into the graph where necessary to prevent dangerous overwrites.
-If you track the memory locations you can see which operations overwrite which variables.
+If you track the memory locations you can see which BLAS/LAPACK operations overwrite which variables.
 For example `Z` is never overwritten and so is never copied.
 On the other hand `W` is used in two overwrite operations and so it is copied to two new variables, `W_2` and `W_3`.

 Future Work
 -----------

 There are a couple of small items and one large one.

 1. An expert in BLAS/LAPACK will note that there are some issues with my graphs; they are not yet ideal.
-I don't handle `IPIV` permutation operations well (I just need to add some new patterns), I am overwriting the `INFO` out parameter, and there are a few cases where a copy could be avoided by operation reordering.
+I don't handle `IPIV` permutation operations well (I just need to add some new patterns for the `LASWP` permutation operation), I am overwriting the `INFO` out parameter, and there are a few cases where a copy could be avoided by operation reordering.

 2. I need to refactor my old Fortran generation code to work with the new inplace system.

 3. The largest challenge is to build strategies for intelligent application of rewrite rules.
 Expressions are now large enough and the list of patterns is now long enough so that checking all possiblities is strictly infeasible.
+I need to think hard about traversals.
 Fortunately this problem is purely algorithmic and has no connection to BLAS, inplace computations, etc....
 I should be able to think about it in isolation.

 Closing Note
 ------------